0glabs/0g-serving-user-broker/README.md

 ## Overview

-This document provides an overview of the 0G Serving Broker, including setup and usage instructions.
+This document provides an overview of the 0G Serving Broker, including setup and usage instructions for both inference and finetuning services.
+The broker allows user to create one ledger that is for all services.

-## Setup and Usage
+## Installation

-To integrate the 0G Serving Broker into your project, follow these steps

-### Step 1: Install the dependency

 To get started, you need to install the `@0glabs/0g-serving-broker` package: